Accelerated ADMM: Automated Parameter Tuning and Improved Linear Convergence

-as starting point, and augment it with a \emph{momentum-term} as in \cite{FastADMM,PejcicJones}.
-Here, $\nu_1 > 0$ is a step size, $\nu_2 \geq 0$ a momentum parameter and $\alpha\geq 0$ the so-called over-relaxation parameter.
-We recover the nominal A-ADMM by setting $\alpha=1$, and the vanilla, non-accelerated ADMM with $\nu_2 = 0$.
+as a starting point, and augment it with a \emph{momentum term} as in \cite{FastADMM,PejcicJones}.
+Here, $\nu_1 > 0$ is a \meisam{penalty parameter}, $\nu_2 \geq 0$ a momentum parameter, and $\alpha\geq 0$ the so-called over-relaxation parameter.
+We recover the nominal A-ADMM by setting $\alpha=1$, and the vanilla, non-accelerated, ADMM with $\nu_2 = 0$.
 Both $\alpha$ and $\nu_2$ have been shown to improve the convergence speed for suitable choices \citep{Eckstein1992,PatrinosStellaBemporad}.
-The over-relaxation parameter $\alpha$ is chosen in the interval $(0,2]$, while $\nu_2$ is often selected according to Nesterov's schemes \citep{Nesterov2004}, e.g., $\nu_2 = (\sqrt{L}-\sqrt{m})/(\sqrt{L}+\sqrt{m})$ \citep{PatrinosStellaBemporad}, or as an iteration dependent quantity \citep{FastADMM}.
-To explore alternative parameter selection strategies we employ the IQC framework.
+The over-relaxation parameter $\alpha$ is chosen in the interval $(0,2]$, while $\nu_2$ is often selected according to Nesterov's schemes \citep{Nesterov2004}, e.g., as in \cite{PatrinosStellaBemporad}.
+To explore alternative parameter selection strategies, we employ the IQC framework.